gsudre/lab_notes/236-NCR_qsiprep.md

 ```

 # TODO
+ * use checkFlip script on PNC dataset!
+ * this didn't work again... any luck importing with mrtrix?
+Worst case scenario
+   we use TORTOISE for importing...
- * test that directions make sense
+ * test that directions make sense (/scratch/sudregp/ncr_qsiprep)
  * add 99
  * add new sequence check that each sequence has the correct number of volumes
  * ignore sequences that don't have everything